AnonMiraj/game_of_life/README.md

 # game_of_life
-a small implementation of Conway's game of life because i was bored
+a small implementation of Conway's game of life because I was bored

 ## todo
-- [ ] limit the borders
+- [x] limit the borders
-- [ ] actually implement the game of life logic
+- [x] actually implement the game of life logic
+- [ ] fix the scale for borders
+- [ ] try and represent each cell in a 1-bit register